tsuru/tsuru/docs/reference/api.rst

 ************************

     * Method: GET
-    * URI: /quota/<user>
+    * Endpoint: /quota/<user>
-    * Format: json
+    * Format: JSON

-Returns 200 in case of success, and json with the quota info.
+Returns 200 in case of success, and JSON with the quota info.

 Example: